ccattuto/riscv-python/README.md

 - The provided examples were tested on OSX Sequoia using [Homebrew's RISC-V GNU Compiler Toolchain](https://github.com/riscv-software-src/homebrew-riscv) and Python 3.12.4
 - The provided Makefild builds all Newlib examples selecting Newlib-nano (`--specs=nano.specs` linker option)
 - Newlib-nano's initialization is triggered by `putchar('\0');`, as visible in all examples
 - The linker scripts and emulator assume 1Mb of RAM (addresses `0x00000000` - `0x000FFFFF`).
-If changing RAM size, make sure to update both the linker scripts and the `MEMORY_SIZE` constant in `risc-emu.py`
+If you change RAM size, make sure you update both the linker scripts and the `MEMORY_SIZE` constant in `risc-emu.py`